 Since Irvine Community News & Views began reporting on the Orange County Power Authority (OCPA), readers have been emailing us questions.

-Here are the top ten questions our staff has received:
+Below are the top ten questions our staff has received (and answered):

 - What is the Orange County Power Authority (OCPA)?